learn-academy-2022-charlie/charlie-lecture-examples/active-record-validations.md

     - Features work appropriately
     - Reduce bugs
   - Validations
-    - Ensure that only the data we as the developer want saved in our databases gets saved in our dataases.
+    - Ensure that only the data we as the developer want saved in our databases gets saved in our databases.
   - Specs
     - Specifications
-    - The tell other developers what kind ofg information we are looking for
+    - The tell other developers what kind of information we are looking for

 # What is a validation?
   - A validation is a rails method that can be set up in  a number of different ways depending on the arguments passed to it